 As I said, in Japan this division of base building and fit-out has been a rule for years.
 A statutory rule even.
 Japan’s Longlife Housing Act of 2008 stipulates that the government only contributes to the construction costs when the base building will demonstrably last for two hundred years and the fit-out can be easily replaced without damaging the building or burdening its neighbors.
 Thanks to this political decision, Japan has new rules and a new way of working has resulted in some 600,000 homes already.

 A large provider of fit-outs is Haseko.
-I was there in June, on a working visit and wrote a blog about it.
+I was there in June a few years ago, on a working visit and wrote a blog about it.
 On the Haseko site you will find complete apartments inside residential buildings just as a customer may have ordered them.
 But beware!
 May have ordered, and not an order selected from a standard catalogue, because you can actually order anything you like.
 As a customer, you simply walk through the house to see and experience if everything is okay and is working as you had imagined beforehand.
 Only after that you decide whether you really want to buy it.
 If so, then Haseko delivers within six weeks and takes a week to build in the fit-out.
 When you are buying a completely new house, then delivery will take more than a month longer (following licensing).
 Before that, another provider delivers the base building with its foundation, structure, façade, roof and utility connections to your own entrance door or front door.

 The advantages for you as a specialized provider of fit-outs are numerous: